Dynalon/Rainy/docs/OAUTH.md

 Tomboy OAuth authentication
 ===========================

+Note: This document is only intended for developers.

 Tomboy (or any other OAuth consumer like Tomdroid) uses OAuth for authentication when doing cloud/server synchronisation.
 The necessary OAuth Urls are retrieved via the [root ApiRef call][api-root], and then used for the the OAuth 1.0a authentication/authorization steps.

   [api-root]: https://live.gnome.org/Tomboy/Synchronization/REST/1.0#http:.2BAC8ALw-domain.2BAC8-api.2BAC8-1.0